kyaulabs/chartfolio/README.md

 extract data from exchanges and display it in a centralized manner.
 This is a highly custom piece of software that would require much adaptation to re-use.

+Chartfolio utilizes [Aurora](https://github.com/kyaulabs/aurora) in order to generate the HTML front-pages and access the MySQL database.

 ### Exchanges
 Currently Chartfolio supports three exchanges:
 * Binance/Binance.US